SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

   @import "/src/assets/styles/main.css";
 </style>
 ```

+TODO: I have replaced `normalize.css` with a slightly modified version of Tailwind's `preflight.css`.
+So I need to update all references to `normalize.css` to use `preflight.css`.

 *NOTE: You can create a `/src/assets/styles/normalize.css` file and copy and paste the code from [Normalize.css](https://necolas.github.io/normalize.css/) into it.
 The `fonts.css` and `base.css` files are explained below.*